Are you eligible for a research grant?

 - This award can be used for joint funding larger projects providing our standard conditions of grant are not breached.

-More information on the Translational Research Awards
+More information on the Translational Research Awards for New Treatments

 - Applications will be judged on scientific merit and compliance with our published research strategy.